nashville-software-school/front-end-curriculum/17-javascript-103/README.md

 # Team Exercise 2
 ## Sandwich Maker

 Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
-Create a `Sandwich` module, then create the following as individual modules, using IFFE syntax, to augment `Sandwich`:
+Create a `Sandwich` module, then create the following as individual modules, using IIFE syntax, to augment `Sandwich`:

 + bread
 + meat
 + cheese
 + condiments
 + veggies

 1. As before, one team member creates a Github project and adds the other(s) as collaborators.
 1. Your project should have one HTML file that has: